-A: We use nutrition and nutritional supplementation to support and repair the biochemical deficiencies that would predispose someone to using a mind-altering substance or have mental health issues.
+A: We use nutrition and nutritional supplementation to support and repair the biochemical deficiencies predisposing someone to use a mind-altering substance or have mental health issues.

-We also need to take stuff out that’s going to hurt the body.
-Our pro-recovery protocol includes minimal sugar, minimal white flour or simple carbohydrates like white rice, white bread, white pasta.
-We use a brown rice or brown pasta.
-We do have whole grain, gluten-free bread because gluten tends to exacerbate gut problems.
-We really use a clean, pretty basic diet when they’re at The Ranch, where we can control it.
+We also need to take stuff out that will hurt the body.
+Our pro-recovery protocol includes minimal sugar, minimal white flour, or simple carbohydrates like white rice, white bread, and white pasta.
+We use brown rice or brown pasta.
+We have whole grain, gluten-free bread because gluten tends to exacerbate gut problems.
+We really use a clean, basic diet when they’re at The Ranch, where we can control it.

-A: In order to make what’s called neurotransmitters, things like serotonin, dopamine, endorphins, and GABA – which are our feel-good transmitters.
-Those are the brain hormones that allow us to feel pleasure, they allow us to feel happy, they allow us to feel calm and in charge, and dopamine gives us energy, focus, motivation.
+A: To make what’s called neurotransmitters, things like serotonin, dopamine, endorphins, and GABA – which are our feel-good transmitters.
+Those are the brain hormones that allow us to feel pleasure.
+They allow us to feel happy, calm, and in charge, and dopamine gives us energy, focus, and motivation.

-Those neurotransmitters are created in the brain and the gut by a combination of amino acids, which we get from proteins and co-factor nutrients – things like vitamin B, omega-3 fatty acids, magnesium, etc.
+Those neurotransmitters are created in the brain and the gut by a combination of amino acids, which we get from proteins and co-factor nutrients—like vitamin B, omega-3 fatty acids, magnesium, etc.

 I would say the pro-recovery diet is protein-heavier initially, especially in early recovery for the clients.
 This is because they really need those amino acids that come from the protein to make the brain’s neurotransmitters.
-So, we need the amino acids, the co-factor nutrients, and that equals the neurotransmitter production.
+So, we need the amino acids and the co-factor nutrients, which equals neurotransmitter production.

 Q: What else is part of the pro-recovery diet?

 A: We also support the nutrition piece at The Raleigh House with targeted nutritional supplements.
-All the supplements we use you can effectively get from foods or plants, we’re not using any pharmaceuticals.
+All the supplements we use you can effectively get from foods or plants—we’re not using any pharmaceuticals.
 That’s the doctor’s area of expertise.
-We just use natural supplements like targeted amino acids and targeted co-factor nutrients like the fish oil.
-We also use some herbs for liver rejuvenation, for sleep and for gut repair.
+We just use natural supplements like targeted amino acids and co-factor nutrients like fish oil.
+We also use some herbs for liver rejuvenation, sleep, and gut repair.

 Q: What do you like about the pro-recovery diet?

 A: The more I used it, the more I saw the success my clients were having with their long-term sobriety.
-And, not only that, they were less anxious, less depressed, they were more balanced, calm and able to access the tools they need to be successful in recovery.
+And not only that, but they were also less anxious, less depressed, they were more balanced, calm, and able to access the tools they need to be successful in recovery.

-For example, in therapy—both group and individual—they were able to really think through their choices, rather than that impulsive brain that addicts have.
+For example, in therapy—both group and individual—they were able to really think through their choices, rather than their impulsive brain.
 And that’s also a biochemical piece.
-Impulsivity is when an individual is working out of their sympathetic nervous system or their limbic system and feeling like they need to problem solve right here and right now in an impulsive way.
+Impulsivity is when an individual is working out of their sympathetic nervous or limbic system and feeling like they need to problem solve right here and right now impulsively.

-This idea of fueling our brain and our body to repair those biochemical deficiencies allows us to work out of our parasympathetic nervous system and also work out of our prefrontal cortex, which is our rational, reasoning brain.
+This idea of fueling our brain and body to repair those biochemical deficiencies allows us to work out of our parasympathetic nervous system and prefrontal cortex, which is our rational, reasoning brain.
 And that helps us make better choices.

 Q: What does the pro-recovery diet help improve?

-A: A piece of recovery that is critically important is we need to keep the blood sugar levels stable.
-The reason we need to keep the blood sugar levels stable is because when we have blood sugar dips and spikes, our body goes into that emergency mode and goes back into the sympathetic nervous system, which is our fight or flight body system.
+A: A piece of recovery that is critically important is keeping the blood sugar levels stable.
+We need to keep blood sugar levels stable because when blood sugar dips and spikes, our bodies go into that emergency mode and back into the sympathetic nervous system, which is our fight or flight body system.
 And again, that creates that impulsive decision-making state.

-Another issue with this is the body starts to produce another chemical called cortisol, or adrenaline, and that also lends itself to impulsive decision-making and that is always a danger factor for those who are in recovery.
-We want to keep the cortisol production, adrenaline production down, and we only want to produce it when we need it—when we’re in a state where we really need to be fighting or flighting, not when we’re just a little bit stressed out.
+Another issue with this is the body starts to produce another chemical called cortisol, or adrenaline, which also lends itself to impulsive decision-making and is always a danger factor for those in recovery.
+We want to keep the cortisol and adrenaline production down, and we only want to produce it when we need it—when we’re in a state where we really need to be fighting or flighting, not when we’re just a little bit stressed out.

 If there’s a balance of bad gut bacteria and a low amount of good gut bacteria, your immune system is going to be really low, which isn’t going to lend itself to overall healing – both brain and body healing.